enderphan94/Scan-PHP-shells-in-Linux/Readme.md

 Written by Python

-Oporating System: Linux (All Linux Distributions)
+Operating System: Linux (All Linux Distributions)

 Version 1.17